heavyblotto/memorativa/docs/memorativa-design.md

 Memorativa extends classical systems through modern cybernetic principles, creating a dynamic learning environment where symbolic relationships evolve through feedback loops.
 This evolution occurs through what Hermann Hesse envisioned in *The Glass Bead Game* - a system for playing with the total contents of culture, finding new connections and meanings.

 Memorativa recognizes that human understanding occurs through structured relationships between concepts.
-These relationships are not arbitrary but follow patterns that can be encoded and transmitted.
+These relationships are not arbitrary but follow patterns that can be encoded and transmitted[16].
 The system provides a framework for capturing these relationships while maintaining their living, dynamic nature.

 Memorativa treats knowledge not as a passive reception of facts but as an active construction of understanding.
 The system provides tools for this construction while recognizing that the process must remain open to evolution and refinement.